urschrei/lonlat_bng/README.md

 # Introduction
 <img alt="Map of the UK showing OS control points" style="float: left;" src="points.png">

 A Rust library with FFI bindings for fast conversion between WGS84 longitude and latitude and British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates, using a Rust binary.
-Conversions use a standard 7-element Helmert transform with the addition of OSTN15 corrections for [accuracy](#accuracy).
+Conversions use the Ordnance Survey OSTN15 transformation — a Transverse Mercator projection on the GRS80 ellipsoid followed by the OSTN15 grid-shift correction — for surveying-grade [accuracy](#accuracy).
+(A faster Helmert-transform path is also present but deprecated, as it is only accurate to ~5 m; see [Accuracy](#accuracy).)

 # Motivation
 Python (etc.) is relatively slow; this type of conversion is usually carried out in bulk, so an order-of-magnitude improvement using FFI saves both time and energy.